Alberta-Geological-Survey/depth-to-bedrock/README.md

 - `01-grids.qmd`: Quarto notebook to download and prepare remote sensing data and terrain analysis.
-- `02-nlp.qmd`: Quarto notebok to prepare lithological descriptions for machine learning.
+- `02-nlp.qmd`: Quarto notebook to prepare lithological descriptions for machine learning.
 - `03-training-data.R`: Prepare the training dataset that is used in the depth to bedrock machine learning model, i.e., prepare the feature